use standard rayoptics environment

 Note that in the lens layout above, the very aspheric surface shapes lead to extreme lens element shapes.
 The default logic used by ray-optics to apply flat bevels to concave surfaces is defeated by the aspherics that switch concavity between vertex and edge.
 How ray-optics renders flats can be controlled on a surface by surface basis.

-First, generate a list of lens elements from the part tree.
+First, retrieve the lens elements from the part tree.

 Lens elements have two surfaces, each of which can be specified with or without a flat.